halillusion/vpjax/README.md

 // When instantiating the class we send a flag to the constructor method pointing to the trigger and the container. const vanillaPjax = new vPjax('a:not([target="_blank"])', '#wrap').init()
+// Or we can send more flag as an object.
+As follows... const vanillaPjax = new vPjax({
+  selector: 'a:not([target="_blank"])', // element selector to be based on if clicked
+  wrap: '#wrap', // container selector to base on query result
+  formSelector: 'form[data-vpjax]', // form selector to be used as a basis for form submission operations
+  cacheExpire: 500 // cache time in ms
+  timeOut: 2000 // timeout in ms
+}).init()

 // And with form submit support. const vanillaPjax = new vPjax('a:not([target="_blank"])', '#wrap').form('[data-vpjax]').init()